wp-plugins/spamcaptcher/readme.txt

 * You need to be running PHP 5 or later

 == ChangeLog ==

+= Version 1.0.2 =
+* Fixed issue of invalid permissions to view the settings page.
+* Removed references to WPMU as that needs to be further tested.
+* Updated installation notes.

 = Version 1.0.1 =
 * Updated the README file with correct links and the Tested up to value.